HosamHasanRamadan/github_vault/blogs/flutter_notification_handler/V2 Flutter - Handle notifications like a pro.md

 This blog will a QA form for the challenges I faced to implement this functionality

+Tools helped me along the way:
+- [Mockoon](https://mockoon.com/) - Use as logging server instead of using `print` in console
+- [Google dev playground](https://developers.google.com/oauthplayground) - for getting auth token to use Google APIS for sending notifications
+- [Hoppscotch](https://hoppscotch.io/) - Http client used for sending notification through Google API
 ### What libraries should use to achieve this functionality ?

 ```yml